r-c-f/waynergy/README.md

 raw, both the source and the target will vary, based on the underlying operating systems and layout configurations.

+There is also now support for using the Synergy mapped key codes rather than the raw buttons, by setting `syn_raw_key_codes` to `false`.
+Eventually this may make a more universal approach possible for the defaults, though I'll leave that for anyone who wants to have a go at doing it.

 ##### XKB

 If the default is not sufficient; it should be placed in `xkb_keymap`.